 We are also actively seeking English-speaking volunteers.
 Join us in experiencing the waves of pop, cool, and brand-new ideas emerging from the far side of the Asia!

 About Hiroki Azuma

 Genron founder Hiroki Azuma is one of the most influential critics in Japan.
 Born in Tokyo in 1971, he graduated from The University of Tokyo’s Graduate School of Arts and Sciences and received his Ph.D in 1999.
 He then acted as a part-time lecturer at Keio University, the vice director at the Global Communication Center, International University of Japan, a visiting professor at the Tokyo Institute of Technology, and a professor at Waseda University before founding Genron.
 His specialties include philosophy, transdisciplinary cultural studies, and information society studies, and he has also been the chief contributor of the opinion section of the Asahi Shimbun, Japan’s newspaper of record (2010-2011).
-Among his many writings are the domestic best-seller Dobutsuka-suru Postmodern (2001), later translated into 6 languages including English (Otaku: Japan’s Database Animals, University of Minnesota Press, 2007) as well as Ontological, Postal, a book on French modern philosophy (1998, winner of the Suntory Prize for Social Sciences and Humanities), and General Will 2.0 (2011, English edition will be published in 2014), on political thought.
+Among his many writings are the domestic best-seller Dobutsuka-suru Postmodern (2001), later translated into 6 languages including English (Otaku: Japan’s Database Animals, University of Minnesota Press, 2007) as well as Ontological, Postal, a book on French modern philosophy (1998, winner of the Suntory Prize for Social Sciences and Humanities), and General Will 2.0 (2011), on political thought.
 Azuma is also known as a science fiction author, and his Quantum Families (2009) received the 23rd Mishima Yukio Prize.
 He is constantly active online as well, and his tweets can be read at @hazuma in Japanese, and at @hazuma_en in English.